leandromoreira/digital_video_introduction/README.md

 ## Frame types

-Now we can move on and try to eliminate the **redundancy in time** but before let's establish some basic terminology.
+Now we can move on and try to eliminate the **redundancy in time** but before that let's establish some basic terminology.
 Suppose we have a movie with 30fps, here its first 4 frames.

 ![ball 1](/i/smw_background_ball_1.png "ball 1") ![ball 2](/i/smw_background_ball_2.png "ball 2") ![ball 3](/i/smw_background_ball_3.png "ball 3")
 ![ball 4](/i/smw_background_ball_4.png "ball 4")